New York court releases new congressional map after Democratic-drawn lines were blocked - Local News 8

 The Empire State will now have at least one incumbent-versus-incumbent House primary as longtime Reps.
 Jerry Nadler and Carolyn Maloney will both run for the new 12th Congressional District in Manhattan.

 However, some other member-vs.-member primaries seem to have been avoided as Rep. Mondaire Jones, who currently represents a suburban seat north of New York City, announced he would run in the new 10th District — a seat that merges parts of lower Manhattan and Brooklyn — leaving Rep. Sean Patrick Maloney without an incumbent primary challenger in the new 17th District.
-The open 10th District has attracted a wave of interest from local politicians, including from former New York City Mayor Bill de Blasio, who announced a run on Friday.
+The open 10th District has attracted a wave of interest from local politicians, including from former New York City Mayor Bill de Blasio, who announced a run on Friday, and state Assemblywoman Yuh-Line Niou, who entered the race a day later.

 McAllister defended the special master’s draft and final proposals, writing in the court order that “unfortunately some people have encouraged the public to believe that now the court gets to create its own gerrymandered maps that favor Republicans.”